anderslatif/SpaceRepetition/README.md

 ## Config

-You can also pass a config object as the third parameter:
+Besides manually adjusting values on the cards, you can also pass a config object as the third parameter to initialize cards with different values:

 ```javascript
 const config = {